 Beagles were originally used for hunting hares and other game due to their well-developed sense of smell.
 These dogs dig to search for small prey, such as rats, mice, moles, or small insects out of instinct.
 It is pretty hard to prevent instinctive behavior; instead, try to help your dog focus on something else.
 To stop your beagle digging holes you might decide to find a humane way to remove some smaller rodents from your property.

 When it's warm outside, your Beagle may dig a shallow hole to lie in.
 He does this because the ground slightly below the surface is cooler.
 Get him a dog house - no dog that spends time in the open air should be without one.

 When pretty much all else has failed, a few simple adjustments can help make your plants safe and the garden secure.

 Protect your beds and borders with a low picket fence.
 You'll be amazed at how even a modest fence can become a visual barrier to your dog.

 Stop your beagle digging holes in the yard by burying mesh or chicken wire in the spot where he's been digging.
 Or try a crude garden moat created with pine cone bedding.
 You might try placing pruned rose or holly branches around your beds or plants.

-Sprinkle a mixture of powdered mustard and crushed red pepper in areas you want protected.
+Sprinkle a mixture of powdered mustard and crushed red pepper in areas you want to be protected.
 One or two sniffs or licks will discourage your dog from returning to the area.

 A tired dog is a good dog!
 Make sure your dog gets plenty of exercise, play time and training games to keep him active and happy, and your yard hole-free.